 Diagnostics

-The diagnosis of hemosiderosis is based on the characteristic clinical signs of the disease, data of laboratory and instrumental methods of the survey.
-A general blood test is assigned, the concentration of serum iron is determined.
+Diagnosis of hemosiderosis is based on the characteristic clinical signs of the disease, data from laboratory and instrumental examination methods.
+A general blood test is prescribed and serum iron concentration is determined.

-If hemosiderosis is suspected, a desperval sample is carried out.
-For this, deferoxamine is injected intramuscularly, and then the iron content in the urine is determined.
-The sample is considered positive if the urine portions contain over 1 mg of iron.
+If hemosiderosis is suspected, a desferal test is performed.
+To do this, deferoxamine is injected intramuscularly, and then the iron content in the urine is determined.
+The test is considered positive if a portion of urine contains more than 1 mg of iron.

-To confirm the diagnosis, the puncture biopsy of the bone marrow, lung, liver or skin, followed by histological examination of the resulting tissue.
+To confirm the diagnosis, a puncture biopsy of the bone marrow, lung, liver or skin is performed, followed by histological examination of the resulting tissue.

-General hemosiderosis is always a secondary pathology, the development of which is due to autoimmune processes, intoxications, infections or blood diseases.
+General hemosiderosis is always a secondary pathology, the development of which is caused by autoimmune processes, intoxications, infections or blood diseases.

-In the hemosiderosis of the lungs also carry out:
+For hemosiderosis of the lungs, the following is also carried out:

 • spirometry;